Complex geometry of moment-angle manifolds: Introduction

+Under further assumption on the complex structure of $\zk$ we prove that all irreducible analytic subsets are actually coordinate submanifolds (Corollary~\ref{final2}).

+A similar idea was used by Dumitrescu to classify holomorphic geometries on non-K\"ahler manifolds~\cite{_Dumitrescu:holo_stru_, _Dumitrescu:holo_met_}, and also much earlier by Bogomolov in his work \cite{_Bogomolov:tensors_} on holomorphic tensors and stability.

-As it has been recently shown by Ishida~\cite{isid}, complex moment-angle manifolds $\zk$ have the following universal property: any compact complex manifold with a maximal effective holomorphic action of a torus is biholomorphic to a quotient of a moment-angle manifold by a freely acting subtorus.
-(An effective action of $T^k$ on an $m$-dimensional manifold $M$ is called \emph{maximal} if there exists a point $x\in M$ whose stabiliser has dimension $m-k$; the two extreme cases are the free action of a torus on itself and the half-dimensional torus action on a toric manifold.)
+It has been recently shown by Ishida~\cite{isid} that complex moment-angle manifolds $\zk$ have the following universal property: any compact complex manifold with a holomorphic maximal action of a torus is biholomorphic to the quotient of a moment-angle manifold by a freely acting closed subgroup of the torus.
+(An effective action of $T^k$ on an $m$-dimensional manifold $M$ is \emph{maximal} if there exists a point $x\in M$ whose stabiliser has dimension $m-k$; the two extreme cases are the free action of a torus on itself and the half-dimensional torus action on a toric manifold.)

 In Section~2 we review the definition of moment-angle manifolds~$\zk$ and their realisation by nondegenerate intersections of Hermitian quadrics in the polytopal case.
-In Section~3 we describe complex-analytic structures on moment-angle manifolds.
+In Section~3 we describe complex structures on moment-angle manifolds.
 Section~4 contains the main results.
 We start with defining a holomorphic foliation~$\mathcal F$ which replaces the holomorphic fibration $\zk\to V_\Sigma$ over a toric variety.
-Theorem~\ref{form2} is the main technical result, which is also of independent interest.
+Theorem~\ref{form2} is the main technical result, which may be of independent interest.
 It provides an exact $(1,1)$-form $\omega_{\mathcal F}$ which is transverse K\"ahler for the foliation~$\cF$ on a dense open subset.
-In Theorem~\ref{kahlsub} we show that, under a generic assumption on the data defining the complex structure, any K\"ahler submanifold (more generally, a Fujiki class~$\mathcal C$ subvariety) of $\zk$ is a compact complex torus contained in a leaf of~$\cF$.
+In Theorem~\ref{kahlsub} we show that, under a generic assumption on the data defining the complex structure, any K\"ahler submanifold (more generally, a Fujiki class~$\mathcal C$ subvariety) of $\zk$ is contained in a leaf of~$\cF$.
 In Theorem~\ref{nodiv} we show that a generic moment-angle manifold~$\zk$ has only coordinate divisors.
 This result is independent of the existence of a transverse K\"ahler form.
-Consequently, generic~$\zk$ do not admit non-constant global meromorphic functions (Corollary~\ref{nomerfun}).
-Finally, in Theorem~\ref{final} we prove that any compact irreducible analytic subset of a generic moment-angle manifold is a coordinate submanifold or a torus contained in a leaf of the foliation~$\mathcal F$.
+Consequently, a generic~$\zk$ does not admit non-constant global meromorphic functions (Corollary~\ref{nomerfun}).
+In Theorem~\ref{final} and Corollary~\ref{final2} we prove that any irreducible analytic subset of positive dimension in a generic moment-angle manifold is a coordinate submanifold.